 The benefits this method brings for construction are numerous but the main ones are:

-Additionally, modular construction significantly reduces waste by facilitating the recycling of leftover materials, contributing to a more sustainable construction process transformation
+Additionally, modular construction significantly reduces waste by facilitating the recycling of leftover materials, contributing to sustainability and better construction budgeting.

 Many businesses and even countries have been exploring the modular potential.
 For example, in 2023, Singapore unveiled a remarkable 50-story modular skyscraper, adopting this method in a combination with BIM and virtual design and construction.